typedb/typedb-docs/03-client-api/00-overview.md

 **Close the session on keyspace A before creating another one on keyspace B**.
 Although it is possible and arguably sensible to have multiple sessions opened on different keyspaces, to utilise resources, it is recommended to keep only one session opened at a time on a Grakn server.

 **Keep the number of operations per transaction minimal**.
 Although it is technically possible to commit a write transaction once after many operations, it is not recommended.
 To avoid lengthy rollbacks, running out of memory and conflicting operations, it is best to keep the number of queries per transaction minimal, ideally to one query per transaction.

+**Take advantage of asynchronous queries where possible.** This will cut down on network round-trip time and increase your throughput where possible.
+All queries can safely be made asynchronous, as they will automatically wait for previous queries to finishe on the server-side.

 ## Available Clients
 Grakn currently supports clients for: